 Results of the project have been incorporated into reserve management and into the Giant Otter National Action Plan, in whose Advisory Group Instituto Araguaia holds a seat.
 Images generated have been used to produce educational materials and presentations for local schools in support of giant otter conservation and the protection of Cantão.

-The results from the study first 10 years are published in 2022 in the IUCN Otter Specialist Group bulletin
+The results were published in 2022 in the IUCN Otter Specialist Group bulletin and in 2015 in the Latin American Journal of Aquatic Mammals

 The Instituto´s project “Giant Otter Monitoring and Population Dynamics” has received technical advise from Dr. Nicole Duplaix, Chair of IUCN’s SSC/Otter Specialist Group, as well as from Dr. Rob Williams and Dr. Christof Schenck from the Frankfurt Zoological Society (FZS).